mmarcon/showoff/README.md

 showoff
 =======

-Show off your github projects with this web app.
+Show off your github projects with this web app!